 “Thirty years ago, Congress passed FIRREA to protect homeowners and the federal deposit insurance fund from the impacts of inaccurate and inflated property valuations,” said David Bunton, president of The Appraisal Foundation.
 “Over the years, however, federal agencies have created loopholes that exempt 90 percent of real estate transactions from the appraisal requirement.”

 The study was requested by Congresswoman Maxine Waters, Chairwoman of the House Financial Services Committee, and Congressman William Lacy Clay, Chairman of the Subcommittee on Housing, Community Development and Insurance.
-They have asked GAO to look into federal agencies’ implementation of Title XI of the FIRREA.
+They have asked the GAO to look into federal agencies’ implementation of Title XI of the FIRREA.

 “We applaud Congresswoman Maxine Waters and Congressman William Lacy Clay for requesting the GAO study.
 Their leadership on this issue will help Congress determine whether the law is being implemented as intended and is effectively protecting homebuyers, taxpayers and the economy,” he said.